Welcome to Year 5!

 - understanding the terms multiple, factor, common factor, prime, square and cube numbers.

-Fractions: children will be expected to be able to find fractions of numbers and quantities including thousandths and begin to learn about percentages.
+Fractions: You will be expected to be able to find fractions of numbers and quantities including thousandths and begin to learn about percentages.
 This includes:

 - recognising and converting between mixed numbers and improper fractions